wintercms/docs/database/traits.md

 ## Revisionable

 Winter models can record the history of changes in values by storing revisions.
-To store revisions for your model, apply the `Winter\Storm\Database\Traits\Revisionable` trait and declare a `$revisionable` property with an array containing the attributes to monitor for changes.
-You also need to define a `$morphMany` [model relation](relations) called `revision_history` that refers to the `System\Models\Revision` class with the name `revisionable`, this is where the revision history data is stored.
+To store revisions for your model, apply the `Winter\Storm\Database\Traits\Revisionable` trait and declare a protected `$revisionable` property with an array containing the attributes to monitor for changes.
+You also need to define a `$morphMany` [model relation](relations) called `revision_history` that refers to the `System\Models\Revision` class with the name `revisionable` - this is where the revision history data is stored.

 ```php
 class User extends Model